What if God IS actually saving you for someone?

 Throughout my young adulthood, I’ve quickly learned the meaning of patience.
 Nothing has gone my way thus far in life, and as depressing as that’s supposed to sound, it’s always been worth it.
 God has never made me wait for anything in life without a reason.

-It’s easy to accept our atypical, often extended journeys in our careers, in finding our passions, in seeking better health.
+It’s easy to accept the “journey” in our careers, in finding our passions, in losing weight, in building friendships.
 We acknowledge it takes time.

 So, why do we become so pessimistic with love?

-What if all the boring dates, broken situationships, dry text conversations, broken hearts, and Valentine’s Days spent alone on your couch are actually the ugly symptoms of a beautiful plan?
+What if all the boring dates, confusing situationships, dry text conversations, broken hearts, and Valentine’s Days spent alone on your couch are actually the ugly symptoms of a beautiful plan?
 Growing pains.

 What if God is actually saving us from ourselves, saving us from making mistakes with the wrong ones, and redirecting us over and over until we finally sit down, throw our hands up, and say, “Okay, God!
 You take control.”